Contact our breast care nurses 0808 800 6000

 Breast cancer and teenage girls

-The vast majority of breast cancers are diagnosed in women over the age of 50.
+2. The majority of breast cancers are diagnosed in women over the age of 50.

-It can be normal to feel lumps when your breasts are developing and these often disappear on their own.
+It can be normal to feel lumps when your breasts are developing.
+These lumps often disappear on their own.

 If a lump causes you any discomfort, appears to get bigger or you’re worried about it, talk to someone such as your GP.
 You may also want to talk to someone in your family or a school nurse.

 Very occasionally lumps are a sign of a benign breast condition.
-‘Benign’ means harmless, and a benign condition will not become a breast cancer.
-The most common benign lump as the breasts are developing is known as a fibroadenoma.
+“Benign” means harmless, and a benign condition will not become a breast cancer.
+The most common benign lump that happens as the breasts develop is called a fibroadenoma.

 It’s normal for breasts to feel uncomfortable and painful at times.
-Breast pain can be anything from a mild ache to a sharp, stabbing, burning sensation.
+Breast pain can be anything from a mild ache to a sharp, stabbing or burning feeling.

-Breasts can be painful when they are developing during puberty.
-For some people, breast pain is affected by changing hormone levels: the pain is at its worst just before a period, settling down again afterwards.
+Breasts can be painful when they’re developing during puberty.
+For some people, breast pain is affected by changing hormone levels, so the pain is at its worst just before a period, settling down again afterwards.
 For others the pain can happen at any time.

 There are practical ways and treatments to help settle breast pain, so talk to your doctor if this is a problem for you.

-Sometimes an ill-fitting bra can cause pain and discomfort, so it’s worth making sure your bra fits you properly.
+Sometimes a bra that doesn’t fit well can cause pain and discomfort, so it’s worth making sure your bra fits you properly.

 • Injuring your breast